 - The existing, shared legal framework and terms of reference ensures each SIO does not have to go through the expensive process of establishing their own separate, legal entity

 - The shared accounting and governance services through the PHES board are a considerable efficiency saving over each organisation contracting separately with, or employing an accounting function

 - The shared staff resources offer considerable savings to all organisations and to their university members.
-Savings extend to the collection of subscription fees, where the subscriptions of all four organisations are collected on the same invoice
+Savings extend to the collection of subscription fees, where the subscriptions of all the organisations are collected on the same invoice

-- The database and Content Management System form the ‘engine’ that runs behind all five organisational websites.
+- The database and Content Management System form the ‘engine’ that runs behind all the organisational websites.
 This provides significant savings as each organisation does not have to establish and pay for its own website development, and improvements to one can be shared across all of them.
 Each organisation can also help the others in keeping the institutional and individual data up to date

 The membership of PHES is made up of higher education institutions and there are two levels of membership - Full Members and Associate Members.
 If your institution wishes to become a member of PHES, then please email email@example.com to request a form.